localthomas/WAMuP/README.md

 # BBAP

-This is a private project and currently in heavy development.
+This is a private project and currently in development.
 Do not expect any features to work.
+There is no guarantee that issues and pull requests will be answered.

 This project currently only works on [Chromium based browsers](https://caniuse.com/native-filesystem-api), as it uses the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API).

+## Known Issues

+When loading a large file (duration > 1h) in the visualization tab, the browser tab might crash after a while with an out of memory error.

 ## Development